-We hereby consent to the incorporation by reference in this Registration Statement on Form S-8 (No. 333-160264) of Xerox Corporation of our report dated June 29, 2017 relating to the financial statements of the Xerox Corporation Savings Plan, which appears in this Form 11-K.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-8 (No. 333-160264) of Xerox Corporation of our report dated June 29, 2017 relating to the financial statements of the Savings Plan of Xerox Corporation and Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards, which appears in this Form 11-K.